• Skip to main content

 Recipe Notes:

-• Please read all of the helpful info and FAQ above to ensure recipe success.
+• Please read all of the helpful info above to ensure recipe success.

 • Leftover fritters keep well for up to 5 days in the fridge.
 They also freeze really well.